LeoneBacciu/django-email-verification/README.md

 + if it corresponds to a pending token it renders the `EMAIL_PASSWORD_TEMPLATE`
 + if it doesn't correspond it renders the `EMAIL_PASSWORD_TEMPLATE` passing `success=False`

+If the token is correct, `EMAIL_PASSWORD_CALLBACK` is called before the page is returned.

 The `EMAIL_MAIL_PAGE_TEMPLATE` is a template that receives `{{ success }}`(`bool`), `{{ user }}`(`Model`) and `{{ request }}`(`WSGIRequest`) as arguments, it might look something like this: